pfoser/tutorial-express-leaflet/README.md

 ![final_structure](images/final_structure.png)

-## Step 7.1.
-Code Structure Overview

-The following figure provides an overview of the code structure.
+The following figure provides an overview of the code structure and connections between the various files.
 * When requesting the application's Web page [localhost:3000/](http://localhost:3000/), [app.js](code/leaflet_express_pug/app.js) is executed by the Web server.
 * In [app.js](code/leaflet_express_pug/app.js) the `/` path is linked to the `indexRouter` variable and as such to the [routes/index.js](code/leaflet_express/routes/index.js) file.
 * [routes/index.js](code/leaflet_express/routes/index.js) renders the [public/index.html](code/leaflet_express/public/index.html) file for the `/` path.